tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK8.md

 Now that we were familiar with the value we had to change, we navigated to the Edit Profile page.
 However, as seen above, there was no text field for altering the salary.
 Thankfully, the guide revealed that the salaries are stored in a column appropriately named "salary", so we had all the information we needed.

-Considering that each value change in the query (i.e. `value=’$input_value’`) was in a separate line, our payload had the following restrictions:
+Considering that each value change in the query (i.e. `value=’$input_value’`) was in a separate line, our payload had to:
-* Have a backtick, so as to close the string where `$input_value` is inserted.
+* Have an apostrophe, so as to close the string where `$input_value` is inserted.
 * Modify the `salary` column (i.e. `salary=...`).
-* Have a backtick before the salary value.
-This is a necessity considering we already closed the `$input_value` string, which causes its final backtick to become unpaired.
+* Have an apostrophe before the salary value.
+This is a necessity considering we already closed the `$input_value` string, which causes its final apostrophe to become unpaired.

 With that in mind, we chose the following payload: